 Bennett-Carpenter, B., McCallion, M.J., & Maines, D.R.
 (2013). <Personal relationship with Jesus>: A popular ideograph among evangelical Catholics.
 Journal of Communication and Religion, 36(1): 1-24.

 Bennett-Carpenter, B., & McCallion, M.J.
 (2012).
 Specialized, ecclesial ideography: The <new evangelization> in the Catholic church.
-Michigan Academician, XLI (1), 1-21.
+Michigan Academician XLI (1), 1-21.

 McCallion, M.J., Bennett-Carpenter, B., & Maines, D.R.
 (2012).
 Individualism and community as contested rhetorics in the Catholic New Evangelization movement.
 Review of Religious Research, 54(3): 291-310.
 DOI: 10.1007/s13644-012-0069-y

 McCallion, M.J, & Bennett-Carpenter, B. (2008).
 Displays of faith: Material/visual vs. cognitive/verbal.
-Review of Religious Research, 49(4): 427-437.
+Review of Religious Research, 49(4), 427-437.

 Bennett-Carpenter, B. (2000).
-The divine simulacrum of Andy Warhol: Baudrillard's light on the pope of pop's 'religious art.
-Journal for Cultural and Religious Theory [jcrt.org], 1(3): para.
+The divine simulacrum of Andy Warhol: Baudrillard's light on the pope of pop's 'religious art'.
+Journal for Cultural and Religious Theory, 1(3), para.
 1-36. [peer-reviewed review article]

-Conference presentations include paper, poster, and panel presentations since 1999 at Colorado College, Penn State University, Villanova University, Wayne State University, University of Southern California, Calvin College, Saginaw Valley State University, Chicago School of Professional Psychology, Grand Valley State University, Michigan State University, University of Illinois Chicago, the University of Maryland Baltimore County, and the University of Ottawa, Canada, among others.
+Conference presentations include paper, poster, and panel presentations since 1999 at Colorado College, Penn State University, Villanova University, Wayne State University, University of Southern California, Calvin College, Saginaw Valley State University, Chicago School of Professional Psychology, Grand Valley State University, Michigan State University, University of Illinois Chicago, the University of Maryland Baltimore County, University of Ottawa, and University of Amsterdam, among others.
 These and others include presentations for the Association for Interdisciplinary Studies; the Michigan Academy of Science, Arts, & Letters; the National Communication Association; the Religious Research Association; the Society for the Scientific Study of Religion, including the Biological and Evolutionary Aspects of Religion section; the American Psychological Association, Society for Humanistic Psychology; the Visible Evidence conference on documentary work; the Kenneth Burke Society; and the American Academy of Religion, among others.